maurogarciac/x61-screen-driver/README.md

 # x61-screen-driver

+So far this is just collecting information...

-The idea is to build a display driver to make the screen output to HDMI, since the ones on aliexpress/ebay are bulky and don't specify compatibility with this screen.
+The idea is to eventually build a display driver pcb to make the screen output to HDMI.

+Options for these screens on aliexpress/ebay are bulky and don't seem to be compatible with these screens either.

 ## Information: